Best Practices: Designing for CNC Drilling

 14. If a blind hole requires reaming, good practice calls for extra drilled depth to provide room for chips.
 Reamed hole must be design according to the specifications tools manufacturers.
 The linked table shows you the offset for the reaming.

-Getting Started with CNC Drilling
+Getting Started with a CNC Drilling

 Designing for CNC drilling is a delicate balance between technical know-how and practical application.